Last update: 06/06/2024

 Bench made from recycled cards at Santander Portugal.

-Under our objective to reduce the environmental impact of our operations, Santander is running initiatives to recycle credit and debit cards and cut plastic pollution – and produce sustainable cards.
+Under our objective to reduce the environmental impact of our operations, Santander is running initiatives to make and recycle credit and debit cards and cut plastic pollution.

 With sights set on the circular economy, Santander is looking for ways to give expired or damaged cards a new life.
 A few years ago, we launched an initiative in Portugal to recycle credit and debit cards into materials to make benches, waste bins, flower pots and other street furniture.